 - Then save the data with the weights

 - You should then save the project (QDF) if you create a new weight entry

 Important: You must inform whoever devised the weighting scheme of the overall effective sample size (ESS) which will be the base sizes for statistics.
-This is often shown as a “weighting efficiency” so that they can decide if the loss of data due to weighting effects is reasonable, or whether they need to simplify the targets to keep more of the data.
-The overall “weighting efficiency” is the ESS expressed as a percentage of the unweighted number of respondents.
+People often show this as a “weighting efficiency”, so that they can decide if the loss of data due to weighting effects is reasonable, or whether they need to simplify the targets to keep more of the data.
+The program expresses the overall ESS “weighting efficiency” as a percentage of the unweighted number of respondents.

 It is not unknown for clients to devise comprehensive targets that “throw away” half the data collected through weighting effects.
 Where practical, you should save the weighting summary report with the project and sent with any weighted analysis.